Best practices

 Sanity check for repeatability

 To check whether your project can easily be run by another person, package it into a zip-file and send it to one of your colleagues.
-They should be able to run your analysis with no help from you and by only reading the documentation in your project (and maybe this document).
+They should be able to run your analysis with no help from you and by only reading the documentation in your project.